ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Access Tokens are not necessarily uploaded through /authz-info.

 * The use of the "c.pmax" conditional attribute is just an example.

+* Revised handling of token hashes at the RS.

 * Extended and improved security considerations.